-Empowered by the Board to oversee the financial reporting process, system of internal control and risk management systems, internal and external audit functions, and compliance with applicable laws and regulations, the Board Audit Committee (BAC) discharged its oversight functions independently.
-The BAC, composed of two (2) independent directors and one (1) non-executive director, had five (5) meetings in 2020.
+Empowered by the Board to oversee the financial reporting process, internal control and risk management systems, internal and external audit functions, and compliance with applicable laws and regulations, the Board Audit Committee (BAC) discharged its oversight functions independently.
+The BAC, composed of three board members (two of whom are newly-elected independent directors) and one (1) non-executive director, had five meetings in 2021.

-In 2020, the BAC accomplished the following:
+In 2021, the BAC accomplished the following:

-- 1. On financial reporting, the Board Audit Committee (BAC) reviewed and recommended for approval to the Board the quarterly unaudited and annual audited financial statements ensuring compliance with accounting standards and tax regulations.
-On February 12, 2020, it endorsed for approval of the Board the audited financial statements as of December 31, 2019 including the Notes to the Financial Statements.
-This was approved by the Board on February 17, 2020, to be disclosed to the public on or before 180 days from the financial yearend, following the best practice requirement of the ASEAN Corporate Governance Scorecard (ACGS).
-It believed that the financial statements were fairly presented in conformity with the relevant financial reporting standards in all material aspects.
-The related internal controls on financial reporting process, compliance with accounting standards, more specifically the changes brought about by the adoption of the Philippine Financial Reporting Standards 9 and 16, were likewise reviewed. - 2.
-In overseeing the internal audit function, it reviewed and approved the Internal Audit Charter and risk-based audit plan after a thorough review of its scope, audit methodology, risk assessment and rating processes, financial budget, manpower resources, as well as changes to the plan during the year.
-It reviewed audit reports focusing on high and moderate risk findings relating to operational, financial and compliance controls including risk assessment systems with impact to financial, reputation and information security.
+- 1. On financial reporting, the Board Audit Committee (BAC) reviewed and recommended for approval to the Board the Bank's quarterly unaudited and annual audited financial statements ensuring compliance with accounting standards and tax regulations.
+On February 10, 2021, it endorsed for approval of the Board the Bank's audited financial statements as of December 31, 2020 including the Notes to the Financial Statements.
+This was approved by the Board on February 15, 2021, 46 days from the financial year-end following the best practice requirement of the ASEAN Corporate Governance Scorecard (ACGS).
+It believes that the financial statements are fairly presented in conformity with the relevant financial reporting standards in all material aspects.
+The related internal controls on financial reporting process, compliance with accounting standards were likewise reviewed. - 2.
+In overseeing the internal audit function, it reviewed and approved the Internal Audit Charter, Audit manuals, and risk-based audit plan after a thorough review of its scope, audit methodology, risk assessment and trading processes, financial budget, manpower resources, as well as changes to the plan during the year.
+It reviewed audit reports focusing on high and moderate risk findings relating to operational, financial and compliance controls, including risk assessment systems with impact to financial, reputation and information security.
 It regularly tracked the timely resolution of findings and asked for Management's action plans on items that needed to be addressed.
 It ensured the Internal Audit's independence and unfettered access to all records, properties and information to be able to fully carry out its function.
 It also assessed the performance of the Chief Internal Auditor and the internal audit function.
-The Committee is satisfied that the internal audit function has adequate resources to perform its function effectively. - 3.
-On external audit, it ensured the independence, qualification, and objectivity of the appointed external auditor, which is accredited by the BSP.
-It reviewed and discussed the content of the engagement letter, audit plan, scope of work, focus areas, composition of engagement team among others, prior to the commencement of audit work.
-It comprehensively discussed the external audit reports, focusing on internal controls, risk management, governance and matters with financial impact particularly on the changes in accounting and reporting standards.
-It reviewed Management's Letter as well as Management's response and action taken on the external auditor's findings and recommendations.
+The Committee is satisfied that the internal audit function has adequate resources to perform its function effectively.